Get Help From a Lawyer for Manslaughter Charges

 Causing the death of another human being is always a tragic situation, even if this happened by accident, and the consequences are severe.

 All charges that stem from someone’s death will be prosecuted vigorously in Kentucky.
 Even merely being charged with a crime that results in death will have consequences that will follow you forever, ruining your reputation and negatively impacting your relationships, career, education, housing, and benefits.
 A conviction could mean years in jail and a large fine, and your life will never be the same again.

-If you are facing such allegations, you need an attorney who is experienced and knowledgeable in all areas of homicide.
+If you are facing any manslaughter charges, you need an attorney on your side who is experienced and knowledgeable in all areas of homicide.
 KY manslaughter defense attorney Dan Carman provides aggressive representation with proven results to clients throughout the state in communities such as Fayette County, Richmond, Winchester, Georgetown, and Nicholasville.
 A native of Lexington and a graduate of the University of Kentucky College of Law, Dan is dedicated to helping those in his community who may find themselves struggling with serious accusations.